Orange-Code-Project/anicana-docs-en/source/change-history/change-history.rst

     :align: center

-    "No", "Date of Update", "Version", "Update Details" "10.", "2023/11/20", "1.1.6", "| Production Environment Information
+    "No", "Date of Update", "Version", "Update Details" "11.", "2023/12/11", "1.1.7", "| ARCANA Generation API
+    | ⇒Adding supplementary information for manaInfo
+    | Uploading to IPFS
+    | ⇒Added limitation of images that can be uploaded
+    | 　"
+    "10.", "2023/11/20", "1.1.6", "| Production Environment Information
     | Ark.one Testnet Environment Information
     | 　⇒Added Square abi